christine-deng/3dgs-vr-unity-plants/docs/_sources/scripts.md.txt

 - image rotation (3x3 matrix)
 - focal length (x, and y)

-The script loads in each camera into their respective locations using calculatinos to tranform the camera position & rotation into a Unity position.
+The script loads in each camera into their respective locations using calculations to tranform the camera position & rotation into a Unity position.
 It then converts the rotation matrix to quaternion, which Unity uses to apply 3D rotations.

 ### ImageDisplay.cs